Killing of Kaylea Titford

 On 10 October 2020, Kaylea Louise Titford was found dead in her house in Newtown, Powys, Wales.
-She had turned 16 years old on September 27, and was born with spina bifida, confining her to a wheelchair.
-When her death was discovered, she had been “left to die” in unsanitary conditions found by the court to be "unfit for any animal".
+She had turned 16 years old on 27 September, and was born with spina bifida, leaving her reliant on a wheelchair.
+When her death was discovered, she had been "left to die" in unsanitary conditions found by the court to be "unfit for any animal".
 The room was full of rubbish and fly faeces surrounded by soiled housetraining pads for dogs and uncollected bottles of urine from her catheter.
 When police officers moved her body, there were flies and maggots where she had once been lying and in her bedding.
-The night of her death, she had repeatedly called her parents for help only to be told to stop screaming.
+The night of her death, she had repeatedly called her parents for help, only to be told to stop screaming.
 At her death, she weighed 22 st 13 lb and had a body mass index of 70, making her morbidly obese.
 The court found that her death was caused by gross negligence from her parents.

-During the COVID-19 lockdown, between March 2020 and the date of her death, she was restricted to bed by and reliant on her parents for help.
-During this period, she was largely left on her own, going without showering for several months and defecating in her own bed.
+During the COVID-19 lockdown, between March 2020 and the date of her death, she was restricted to bed and reliant on her parents for help.
+During this period, she was largely left on her own, going without showering for several months and defecating in her bed.
 She was fed a diet largely made of fast food which contributed to her obesity.
-She and her sister called for help to deal with the flies, the general filth and for toileting assistance in multiple text messages the weeks prior to her death.
+She and her sister called for help dealing with the flies and the general filth and toileting assistance in multiple text messages in the weeks before her death.
 There were also numerous calls from her secondary school regarding her welfare in which her mother repeatedly lied as to why Kaylea could not attend her lessons.
-In addition, the parents had repeatedly refused help from services such as the Birmingham Children’s Hospital and a youth intervention service.
+In addition, the parents had repeatedly refused help from services such as the Birmingham Children's Hospital and a youth intervention service.

-Her parents “caused her death by shocking and prolonged neglect” during the COVID-19 lockdown between March 2020 and the date of her death.
+Her parents "caused her death by shocking and prolonged neglect" during the COVID-19 lockdown between March 2020 and the date of her death.
 The medical cause of death was recorded as "inflammation and infection in extensive areas of ulceration arising from obesity and its complications, and immobility in a girl with spina bifida and hydrocephalus".
 Her mother, Sarah Lloyd-Jones, pleaded guilty to manslaughter by gross negligence in December 2022, and, following a three-week trial at Mold Crown Court, her father Alun Titford was found guilty of the same charge in January 2023.